 1. Gorilla Trekking

-Gorilla trekking is the activity of hiking through a thick natural rainforest in search of endangered mountain gorillas.
-In Uganda, gorillas can be seen in the 2 national parks of Bwindi Impenetrable and Mgahinga.
+Gorilla trekking is a popular activity that involves hiking through a rainforest in search of mountain gorillas.
+These gorillas are an endangered species, and Uganda is one of the few places in the world where they can be seen in the wild.

 2. Chimpanzee Tracking